jsbin/learn/content/blog/my-zen-mode.md

 date: '2014-05-09'
 published: true
 ---
-# How I run JS Bin in Zen mode!

 Since using JS Bin, I've discovered a number of ways to customise it to my liking, and I wanted to share how I'm running in *Zen mode*!